coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 successively lower base attack bonuses.

-**Activate a Magic Item:** You can activate a magic item, as long as the item doesn't require a spell completion trigger.
-You don't need to make a grapple check to activate the item.
+**Activate a Magic Item:** You can activate a magic item, as long as the item doesn’t require a spell completion trigger.
+You don’t need to make a grapple check to activate the item.

 **Attack Your Opponent:** You can make an attack with an unarmed strike, natural weapon, or light weapon against another character you are grappling.
-You take a --4 penalty on such attacks.
+You take a –4 penalty on such attacks.

-You can't attack with two weapons while grappling, even if both are light weapons.
+You can’t attack with two weapons while grappling, even if both are light weapons.

 **Cast a Spell:** You can attempt to cast a spell while grappling or